 These potatoes are one of the simplest recipes I make for our family, and everyone loves them.

-This is the simplest recipe I make for our family, and we all just love them.
-We often pair them with my husband’s grilled hamburgers or fish and a vegetable, but we've been known to enjoy them for an afternoon snack as well.
+We often pair them with hamburgers or fish and a vegetable, but we've been known to enjoy them as an afternoon snack as well.

 They are filling to the point of satiety without putting you in a food coma, and being a complex carbohydrate, they provide a nice dose of energy.

 - Olive oil - Grapeseed oil can also be used.